 The Governing Body is looking forward to making sure that there is consistent practice across the primary school to ensure the best possible outcomes for all children at the newly formed primary school.

 How you can contact the governing body

 We always welcome suggestions, feedback and ideas from parents – please contact the Chair of Governors, Mr Geoff Schooling, via the school office.
-You can see the full list of governors; their attendance at meetings; minutes of governing body meetings and more information about what we do, on the Governor section of the school website.
+You can see the full list of governors; their attendance at meetings and more information about what we do, on the Governor section of the school website.